Implementation NotesΒΆ

 most wrapping logic can be shared between them.
 Wrapped functions that have

-the same logic between multiple libraries are in array_api_compat/common/
+the same logic between multiple libraries are in array_api_compat/common/.

 These functions are defined like